utrodus/utrodus/README.md

   <h1>Hi there! 👋</h1>
 <p>I'm Utrodus 👨🏻‍🔬 !
-I specialize in the world of Flutter, where I weave magic into every line of code. 🧙‍♂️ Currently exploring the vast realms of Software Engineering 📚, my passion is deeply rooted in the language of Dart and the Flutter. 💙 Join me on this exciting journey of crafting exceptional software and applications.
+I specialize in the world of Flutter, where I weave magic into every line of code. 🧙‍♂️ Currently exploring the vast realms of Software Engineering 📚, my passion is deeply rooted in the language of Dart and the Flutter. </p>

+  <p>💙 Join me on this exciting journey of crafting exceptional software and applications.
 Curious to witness the magic firsthand?
 Explore my enchanting portfolio on <a href="https://utrodus.my.id/" target="_blank">my website</a>!</p>

 ## 💎 &nbsp; About Me